intel-retail/automated-self-checkout/CONTRIBUTING.md

 ## <a name="commit"></a> Commit Message Guidelines

-We have precise rules over how our git commit messages should be formatted.
+The git commit messages for this project follow the conventional commit format guideline.
 This leads to more readable messages that are easy to follow when looking through the project history.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: